 No, no, no!

-The naked skin and the privacy are a big part of this “babymoon” formula.
+The naked skin and the privacy are a big part of this “babymoon” (also known as a postpartum month) formula.
 Don’t modify it.

 My personal experience is that ALL post birth bleeding is remedied by resting in bed.
 The lochia is red for the first two days, changes to pink and serum-like around the third day, and then becomes brownish and quite smelly for about two weeks.